DH2643-Group10/startender/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

 _The Startender_ is your digital bartender - just search for whatever you feel like drinking and the startender will suggest a delicious cocktail recipe.
 You can also create your own profile, comment on drinks, read other users comments and save your favorite drinks for future access.
 The app was built as a part of the course DH2643 Advanced interaction programming, at KTH Royal Institute of Technology.
+The page is deployed through Heroku and Netlify, and you can visit it at [startender.netlify.app](https://startender.netlify.app/).

 ![Dark Mode Screen Shot](client/assets/imgs/about_1_light.png) _The landing page in light mode._